Arshad00a/MOSPI-Final_Server/data/nlu.md

 ##intent: Departments
 - how many departments does MOSPI have ?
+- how many departments are there in mospi ?
 - Mospi Departments
 - Mospi section
 - how many HOD mospi have
 - Mospi departments count

+##intent: Departments_names
+- Department_names
+- what are the name of Departments
+- name of the Departments
+- Department names
+- share me the Department names
+- please provide me the Departments name
+- ALL departments names